viktordanov/strapi-thumbhash/README.md

 });
 ```

 `populateDataURI` will add a `thumbHashURI` field to the image object.
 This is useful when you don't to generate the thumbhash on the client side at the cost of increased payload size and data usage.
-Since this is optional, the field is nullable on the image payloud.
+Since this is optional, the field is nullable on the image payload.

 `regenerateOnUpdate` will regenerate the thumbhash when the image is updated.
 This is useful when you want to update the thumbhash when the image is edited.